pablocarderam/opqua/README.md

 A purifying selection fitness function based on exponential decay of fitness as genomes move away from the optimal sequence.
-Distance is measured as Hamming distance from an optimal genome sequence.
+Distance is measured as percent Hamming distance from an optimal genome sequence.

 _Arguments:_
-- genome -- the genome to be evalued (String)
+- genome -- the genome to be evaluated (String)
 - optimal_genome -- the genome sequence to measure distance against, has fitness of 1 (String)
 - min_fitness -- minimum fitness value at maximum distance from optimal